flareshmoney/tf2-sound-vpks/README.md

 # how to install
 just put these in your tf/custom folder

+# issues
+sometimes sounds will bug out, and it'll make a horendus sound, if that happens just put "snd_restart" into your console and it should fix itself.

 ## nosiren
 removes siren at the start of the round